- Photo-eye safety sensors misaligned, blocked, or dirty

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Force settings too sensitive
+- Close force set too sensitive

 Before you go — try one of these (they fix most cases).